Australia shares close up, see best week since March-end; NZ gains

 (Updates to close)

-June 16 Australian shares pared early advances on Friday even as they notched their biggest weekly gain in over two months, as losses in the basic materials and industrials sectors weighed.
+June 16 (Reuters) - Australian shares pared early advances on Friday even as they notched their biggest weekly gain in over two months, as losses in the basic materials and industrials sectors weighed.

 The S&P/ASX 200 index ended up 0.2 percent, or 10.81 points, at 5,774.